 Surprisingly, 2000 years after the book of Galatians was written we’re still finding ourselves debating law vs grace, fulfilled vs destroyed, old vs new.
 Very frustrating!
 I know!
 The debate on what laws Christ fulfilled and which ones He expanded on can get deep and confusing.
-Of course, this website is about tithing, so tithing will be the example of how I hope to simplify the debate with a few basic questions.
+Of course, this website is about tithing, so tithing will be an example of how I hope to simplify the debate with a few basic questions.

 In order to enforce a law that was commanded in the Old Testament, it must pass a basic test to determine its transcendence into the New Covenant and even more compelling as an eternal principle.
 There are a few basic questions to ask: